 insists he is not pushing for a formula one track test, even though he is 80 per cent ready to return to the pinnacle of motor sport.
-The former BMW
+The former BMW and Renault

 driver admitted to Italy's La Gazzetta dello Sport that he sorely misses F1.
 "You do everything to get there and to stay there, then from one day to the next, for reasons that we know, you lose the ability to be there," said the Pole.
 "So it's logical that I miss F1," he added.